President & Chief Executive Officer

 Bryan previously led a successful career in quantitative finance, first as management in one of the world’s largest securities trading institutions, and subsequently as an entrepreneur, where he founded and led a fully automated trading company.
 After his son’s diagnosis with T1D in 2011, Bryan focused his efforts in the diabetes technology space where he invented algorithms for predicting glucose values and automating insulin delivery.
 His wife Sarah and son Sam, both of whom have T1D, have benefited since 2013 from the use of a proof-of-concept device that he created to automate their insulin delivery - the first real-world demonstration of successful use of adaptive insulin delivery algorithms in pediatric and adult settings over an extended period of time.

-“For the three years that my family has used the first system I created, diabetes has been so much easier to manage that it's like a different disease."
+“For the four years that my family has used the first system I created, diabetes has been so much easier to manage that it's like a different disease."